r-lyeh-archived/bridge/README.md

 bridge
 ======

+- Bridge provides a C++11 subset playground even if no C++11 is present.
-- Bridge is a standard C++11 <--> C++03/boost compatibility layer, plus a few macro utils.
+- Bridge provides a few macro utils, aimed to cross-development.
+- Bridge pollutes macros on purpose.
+Sorry but I think this is convenient.
 - Bridge is cross-platform.
 - Bridge is header-only.
-- Bridge pollutes a few macros on purpose.
-Sorry but I think this is convenient.
 - Bridge is BOOST licensed.

 ## std:: library wrapper